Fool's Paradise (2023 film): Production

 It was announced in September 2018 that Charlie Day was set to make his directorial debut on the film El Tonto, in addition to writing and starring in it.
 The additions of Kate Beckinsale, Jason Sudeikis, Edie Falco, John Malkovich and Jillian Bell to the cast were announced the following month.
 In October 2018, Ray Liotta (in one of his final roles), Ken Jeong, Adrien Brody, Travis Fimmel, Dean Norris and Edy Ganem were added to the cast.
 In November 2018, it was announced that Katherine McNamara, Common, Mary Elizabeth Ellis, and Glenn Howerton had joined the cast.

 Principal photography began in October 2018 in Los Angeles.
 In February 2022, Day revealed in an interview that the film had undergone a week of reshoots in December 2021 with Jeong, Brody, Beckinsale, and Liotta after he wrote an additional 27 pages to the screenplay based on the advice of filmmaker Guillermo del Toro, who also suggested the film's initial title of El Tonto be discarded.
 The film was later retitled Fool's Paradise.

 Release

 Fool's Paradise had its world premiere on May 9, 2023, and was released theatrically on May 12, 2023, by Roadside Attractions in the United States.
 Lionsgate will distribute on home media.

 The film was released for digital platforms on June 2, 2023, followed by a Blu-ray and DVD release on July 18, 2023.

 Reception

 Box office

 In the United States and Canada, Fool's Paradise was released alongside Blackberry and Hypnotic.
 The film made $464,259 in its first weekend.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.

+Brianna Zigler of Paste praised Day's direction and Nico Aguilar's cinematography as better-looking than most mainstream comedic films, but criticized the third act as failing to satisfyingly conclude the plot, stating that it became "clear by this point just how woefully the film falls short in demonstrating any real connection with the audience."
+Zigler also criticized the film for placing the "emotional heft" of the ending with Ken Jeong's character rather than Day's silent protagonist, writing that it was "interesting that Day was so obviously inspired by Chaplin yet didn’t trust his silent character enough to be the center of our compassion and understanding."